NathanBHay/Notes-Backup/Computer Science/Languages/SQL.md

-2SQL is a declarative programming language used to manage [[Databases|database]] structures.
+SQL is a declarative programming language used to manage [[Databases|database]] structures.
 SQL is a standardised language which differs in syntax across management software.
 In a broad sense the goal of the language is to achieve 4 main operations.
 Those are:
 - **Data manipulation**, the ability to add data and change it within a database.
 - **Data definition**, a method of creating the structures or schema within a database.
 - **Transaction control** which is the process of executing data manipulation operations within the context of a transaction.
 A transaction being a logical unit of work composing multiple statements.